Stable-1/2 Bridges and Insurance: Exposure adjustment

-\citet{Craig1979} proposed fitting a Weibull distribution function to the development pattern of paid claims for forecasting the ultimate loss (see also \citet{BE1997}).
-In actuarial work, the Weibull distribution function is sometimes referred to as the `Craighead curve'.
+Craighead \cite{Craig1979} proposed fitting a Weibull distribution function to the development pattern of paid claims for forecasting the ultimate loss (see also Benjamin \& Eagles \cite{BE1997}).
+In actuarial work, the Weibull distribution function is often called the Craighead curve.
 To achieve a similar development pattern we can use the Weibull density as the marginal exposure: